colleowino/colleowino.github.io/_posts/2015-05-13-css-pesticide.md

 Then Right-click anywhere in the browser.
 Then click “inspect element” A devTools will appear below the page.
 The html tags will be displayed in the first column and the next column will show the css for selected element.
-Take the magnifying glass, choose one big block in the html tags colum of the devTools.
+Take the magnifying glass, choose one big block in the html tags column of the devTools.
-Unselect the css rules applied to it and then you even see the changes.
+Uncheck the css rules applied to it and then you even see the changes.

 ###Summary

-**HTML:** Specifies the different parts of the page e.g headings(h1-h6), paragraphs(p).
+**HTML:** Specifies the different parts of the page e.g. headings(h1-h6), paragraphs(p).

-**CSS:**  Defines the styling/presentation e.g Headings font size should be 24px
+**CSS:**  Defines the styling/presentation e.g. Headings font size should be 24px
 <br/>
 like h1{ font-size: 24px; }

-**Javascript:**  Adds effects to the page, e.g transitioning in/out animations, validating user input and making ajax calls in the background.
+**Javascript:**  Adds effects to the page, e.g. transitioning in/out animations, validating user input and making ajax calls in the background.

 -----